Politically Active and Aware

 During those same media years he was politically active, being elected to be a County Delegate and a State Delegate in Utah, Wyoming and Colorado.
 He ran for Duchesne County School Board and assisted in several political campaigns.
 In 2000, living again back in Provo, he was one of the Utah County Democrats to file for every race in the County (as was John Curtis) - the last time this happened was 50 years previous AND it hasn't happened since . . .
 He ran for the open seat of retiring Rep. Snow (Dist.
 58) losing to Jim Ferrin, the GOP candidate in the General Election.
 In 2012 he ran against the 12 year incumbant, Curt Bramble, and again lost.
 In between those races he worked with the Communications Committee of the County party, working with the Provo Herald on a public information campaign entitled "I'm your neighbor and I'm a Utah County Democrat."

 He has also helped on several other campaigns, Karen Hyer's run against Jason Chaffetz (for this same 3rd Dist.
 Congressional seat), Doug Owen's first campaign against Mia Love, a Provo city council race and mayoral race by Jason Christensen, etc. In 2016, he was the Lt.
 Gov. candidate for the INDEPENDENT AMERICAN PARTY . . .
-AND, now he is running against John Curtis for Chaffetz' former Congressional Seat (Utah's Third Congressional District).
+AND, now he is running (literally) against John Curtisfor Chaffetz' former Congressional Seat (Utah's Third Congressional District).

 NOW, it is up to you!
 His future is in YOUR hands between now and Nov.
 6th, Election Day.
-Read on and see what we want to do, pledge to attempt to do and to be, perhaps, the lone example of the ROLE OF PROPER GOVERNMENT for the rest of Congress and especially the UTAH Congressional Delegation . . . all members of the GOP "RED COAT" contingent!
+Read on and see what we want to do, pledge to attempt to do and to be, perhaps, the lone example of the ROLE OF PROPER GOVERNMENT for the rest of Congress and especially the UTAH Congressional Delegation . . . who are all members of the GOP "RED COAT" contingent!

 Gregory C. Duerden is a man with experience and leadership in business and in the military.
 As one military evaluation put it: "He is a common man of uncommon leadership."
 He wants to put his talents and ideas to work for Utah and all of its citizens!